 For the past 3 months i have been getting weird sensations in my head.
 Like my head is freezing.
 Also i get sharp stabbing pains on both sides of my head and at the back of my head.
 Then also pressure on temples and the front section of head with my nose bone paining and my cheekbones.
 I have no nausea or vomiting.
 I am very concerned.
 Please help, Wendy.

-As much as we'd like to help you, what you need is for someone to diagnose your headache and recommend treatment, and that can't be done via the Internet.
-The only person who can safely answer your question is a doctor who can review your and your family's medical history, discuss your symptoms with you, and conduct a complete examinat...
+We'd love to help, but as much as we'd like to help and answer your question, nobody can diagnose and answer questions such as yours online.
+The only person who can safely answer your question is a doctor who can review your and your family's medical history, discuss your symptoms with you, and conduct a complete examination.

 I've been diagnosed with complicated migraines.
 I currently take depakote for my symptoms, which are very similar to a TIA.
 I don't experience much pain, however I have a sensation that my brain is spastic at times.
 Is this a common effect of complicated migraines?
 Heather.

 First, it would be helpful to you to get a diagnosis that falls within the standardized and recognized diagnoses of the field.
 To simplify matters and make it easier for people to get information and treatment, doctors usually go by the gold standard for diagnosis, the International Headache Society's International Classification of Headache Disorders, 2nd Edition (ICHD-II).
 Although people often ask what “complex” or “complicated” Migraines are, there’s no such diagnoses under ICHD-II.
 We do see it used, but doctors use it differently, so it really doesn't tell anyone what ty...